Astros vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won six of the 12 games they were listed as the moneyline favorite this season (50%).
+- The Astros are 7-6 in games they were favored on the moneyline (winning 53.8% of those games).

-- When it has played as moneyline favorites with odds of -175 or shorter, Houston has a 2-3 record (winning 40% of its games).
+- Houston has a record of 1-2 when playing as moneyline favorites with odds of -200 or shorter (33.3% winning percentage).

-- Based on this matchup's moneyline, the Astros' implied win probability is 63.6%.
+- The Astros have an implied moneyline win probability of 66.7% in this game.

-- Houston has played in 14 games with a set over/under, and have combined with its opponents to go over the total nine times (9-5-0).
+- Houston has played in 15 games with over/under set, and have combined with opponents to go over the total 10 times (10-5-0).

-- The Astros have not had a spread set for a matchup this season.
+- The Astros have not had a spread set for an outing this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.